 Some employers have completed disability confident training and accreditation.
 Look on adverts and application forms for the ‘disability confident’ symbol.

-This symbol means the employer is committed to employing disabled people and you’ll be guaranteed an interview if you meet the basic conditions for the job.
+- you’ll be guaranteed an interview if you meet the basic conditions for the job.

 Programmes and grants

 There are programmes and grants to help you back into work.
 These include: